PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 06:50:10
+Last updated: 2024-04-06 06:50:43
-Random Quote: Beware, Thor, for thy brother shall free himself from our father's wrath And then shall you know the vengeance of Loki! - Thor
+Random Quote: She's a trailblazing Indian diva who marches to the beat of her own drummer. - Devi Vishwakumar